dorjeduck/mopro/README.md

 ## Usage

-In its simplest usage, you specify the total number of iterations and provide a callback function that will be executed during each iteration:
+In its simplest usage, you specify the total number of iterations and provide a callback function that will be called for each iteration:

 ```rust
 from time import sleep